What Does Remastered Mean In Music?

 If you're wondering how to spot a remastered version of a song or album, here are a few key indicators:

-When does remastering makes sense for artists?
+When does remastering make sense for artists?

 Remastering can be beneficial for both legacy artists and independent musicians, but it’s important to evaluate the advantages and potential drawbacks before investing in the process.